 About Amber

-Since graduating from the Michaelis School of Fine Art in 2022, receiving both the Simon Gerson and Judy Steinberg awards for painting, Alcock’s surreal work has tended to the idea of unyielding ‘care' in a world of habitual apathy and indifference; using the almost anarchic qualities of fragility, tenderness and conscientiousness as both a delicate weapon of preservation, and a means to battle it.
+Since graduating from the Michaelis School of Fine Art in 2022, where she received both the Simon Gerson and Judy Steinberg awards for painting, Alcock’s surreal practice has continued to orbit the notion of unyielding care within a world marked by habitual apathy and indifference.
+Fragility, tenderness, and conscientiousness—almost anarchic in their softness—are employed as instruments of preservation.